Infographic

-7 Hallmarks of an
+7 hallmarks of an anti-racist education institution

 Explore a framework defining behaviors and actions that promote racial justice in higher education